FusionAuth/fusionauth-site/site/_posts/2023-07-21-what-is-customer-identity-and-access-management.md

 ## What is CIAM?

-CIAM is similar to Identity and Access Management (IAM) but is solves the problems of a different audience: customers rather than employees.
+CIAM is similar to Identity and Access Management (IAM) but it solves the problems of a different audience: customers rather than employees.
 CIAM solutions help organizations:

 * Secure customer identities.
 CIAM solutions protect customer identities from unauthorized access, use, or disclosure.
 This can be done through the use of strong authentication methods, such as multi-factor authentication (MFA), and other security measures, such as password policies and session management.
 * Provide a seamless customer experience.
 CIAM solutions improve the customer experience by making it easier for customers to sign up, log in, and access services.
 CIAM solutions provide a single sign-on (SSO) experience by allowing customers to register and log in using social or federated user accounts.
 CIAM systems also provide self-service tools for managing customer profiles.